davidseegert/loudness-leveler/readme.md

 | **Release*** | How smoothly the gate closes at the end of a phrase. |

 ### Compressor
-Adds "punch" and consistency to the leveled vocal.
+Applies standard audio compression to the leveled vocal.

 | Control | Description |
 | :--- | :--- |